khyron-realm/khyron-realm-website/docs/technology.md

 ## Game Engine

 The game is built using the Unity Engine.
-It is written in C# programming language.
+It is written in the C# programming language.

 ![Unity logo](/img/icons/unity.png)